mduhamel-snhu/Computer-Science-Capstone/README.md

 5. Professional and Ethical Responsibilities

 This capstone experience has been a culmination of everything I’ve learned in the CS program.
 It challenged me to refine my technical skills, think critically about system design, and communicate with my work effectively.
 I’m proud of the progress I’ve made and excited to apply these skills in future roles that blend innovation, engineering, and human-centered design.

+Thank you for exploring my ePortfolio, I invite you to dive into the projects and reflections that represent my journey and future potential in computer science.